remingtonCarmi/TrackingSwimmingENPC/README.md

 </DIV>

 - The second is a Deep Learning model.
 With a simple CNN architecture, we find the (discrete) position of each swimmer, at each time of the video.
-To achieve our goal, we built an application to label videos, and then create our own dataset.
+To achieve our goal, we built an application to label videos, and then created our own dataset.